-These decisions come after careful consideration, taking into account the views expressed by local people, health professionals and other stakeholders during the recent ‘Talk health Kirklees’ public consultation, which received over 700 responses.
+These decisions came after careful consideration, taking into account the views expressed by local people, health professionals and other stakeholders during the ‘Talk health Kirklees’ public consultation in 2016, which received over 700 responses.

 During the consultation both CCGs acknowledged that their proposals for change were driven by a financial challenge and the need to invest the local NHS budget to benefit the health of the whole population and ensure value for money.
 While we are spending more every year on NHS services, increasing demand, alongside rising costs means we have had to look at using our budget in a different way and make some difficult decisions.

-The changes will come into effect during 2017 and both CCGs will continue to work with GPs, third sector organisations and other stakeholders to communicate the changes to patients, address any concerns raised during the consultation process, and support those who may be affected.
+The changes came into effect during 2017 and both CCGs continue to work with GPs, third sector organisations and other stakeholders to communicate the changes to patients, address any concerns raised during the consultation process, and support those who may be affected.

-The following products will not routinely be available on prescription in Kirklees because they are widely available to purchase without a prescription in local pharmacies and/or supermarkets:
+The following products are not routinely available on prescription in Kirklees because they are widely available to purchase without a prescription in local pharmacies and/or supermarkets:

 - gluten-free foods